nikolaus-lemberski/distributed-tracing/README.md

 oc apply -f k8s/instrumentation.yml
 ```

 Still no traces.
-Now we add the annotations so the apps are instrumeted.
-We instrument only app-a and app-b, for app-c we use the OpenTelemetry Quarkus library (we could instrument the Quarkus app as well, but we want to show that you can mix and match apps with and without metrics).
+Now we add the annotations so the apps are instrumented.
+We instrument only app-a and app-b, for app-c we use the OpenTelemetry Quarkus library (we could instrument the Quarkus app as well, but we want to show that you can mix and match apps with and without OpenTelemetry).

-Set the opentelemetry annotations in *./k8s/app-a.yml* and *./k8s/app-b.yml* (lines 24 and 25) to *"true"*.
-Then configure the sampler of the Quarkus app (app-c) to sending 100% of the traces: *./k8s/app-c.yml* line 35, new value *1.0*.
+Set the opentelemetry annotations in **./k8s/app-a.yml** and **./k8s/app-b.yml** (lines 24 and 25) to **"true"**.
+Then configure the sampler of the Quarkus app (app-c) to sending 100% of the traces: **./k8s/app-c.yml** line 35, new value **1.0**.
 Then apply the deployment files again:

 ```bash
 oc apply -f k8s/app-a.yml